pallets-eco/flask-sqlalchemy/docs/signals.rst

 .. data:: models_committed

-   This signal is sent when changed models where committed to the database.
+   This signal is sent when changed models were committed to the database.
 The sender is the application that emitted the changes and the models and an operation identifier are passed as list of tuples in the form ``(model, operation)`` to the receiver in the `changes`